 Our Night at the Movies

-We went on a Wednesday night, and the movie started at 8pm (on-time, too!).
+We went on a Wednesday night, and the movie started on-time.
 We arrived about 20 minutes early.
 You pay for your tickets at the ticket office at the gate, and then just park anywhere between the old “speaker posts”.
 There were only about 7 cars the night we went, so we got a prime spot!

 The large screen can be seen at any of the hundreds of parking spaces in the field.
 To watch the movie, you can stay in your car, or set up your “spot” with lawn chairs outside by your car (or even sit on your car if you wanted).
 Now you are set to tailgate — they allow you bring any snacks and drinks you want in your cooler.

 Before the movie started, we hit the concession stand and restroom.
 The popcorn was good and inexpensive (about $1.50/bag).
 They also have a huge, old-style movie projector on display.
 After all that, we headed back to the car (and angled it so the folks in the back seat could see), tuned the radio for the movie audio, and settled in for the movie.
 We started with the windows open (bring insect repellent), but it started to drizzle, so we had to close the windows and use the AC.
 They also have some outside seating (hard, cement benches).